Skip to main content

 • Vary the duration so the dog doesn't learn to anticipate long absences.

-• Leave a Kong or food puzzle to create a positive association.
+• Leave a Kong or food puzzle to create a positive association and give the dog something to transition into.

 Step 5: Overnight Crating